 Different bank accounts can serve various business needs.
-For example, you may designate one account for funds coming into the business, one to pay taxes and other routine expenses, and a third to save for future expansion projects or unexpected outlays.
+For example, you may designate one account for funds coming into the business, one to pay taxes and other routine expenses, and a third to save for emergency expenses.

-Keeping these functions separate can give you a clear picture of where your finances stand at any point in time and can keep you on track with your business goals.
+Keeping separate accounts for each of these functions can give you a clear picture of where your finances stand and can keep you on track with your long term goals.

 2. Establishes Multiple Track Records